fo-am/penelope-stitchviz/README.md

 ![](pic.jpg)

-Code takes the form of comma separated lists of instructions.
+The "intermediate code" this software recognises takes the form of comma separated lists of instructions.

 Instructions: